2009 NASCAR Sprint Cup Series: Budweiser Shootout

-The Budweiser Shootout, ran on February 7, is an exhibition race that traditionally is contested by all pole winners from the previous season.
-This year however, after an announcement made during the previous season, the top six teams from each competing manufacturer based on 2008 owner's points, plus a wild card entry from each manufacturer would be entered to run this race.
+The Budweiser Shootout exhibition race was held on February 7 at Daytona International Speedway.
 Paul Menard drew the pole.
+This was the first Shootout where the entry list is not made up of pole winners from the previous season.
+For the 2009 running, the field was made up of the top six teams from each competing manufacturer based on 2008 owner's points, plus a wild card entry from each manufacturer.